Algorand Review: Is Algo the Future of Finance?

 There has been a lot of exaggerated and blatantly false news being spread, tarnishing Bitcoin's reputation as it has become the target of unfair and misinformed headlines about Proof-of-Work mining's environmental impacts.
 You can read more about why this was nothing more than FUD in my Bitcoin mining article.

 All this worry has resulted in a significant movement towards greener and more eco-friendly cryptocurrencies, and Algorand has certainly benefitted here.

 Whatever people want to believe about Bitcoin mining, not even the most die-hard eco-warriors could have anything negative to say about Algorand.
-As mentioned, Algorand has placed such a strong emphasis on sustainability, and the network has blown past simply being carbon neutral, reaching carbon negativity last year.
+As mentioned, Algorand has placed a strong emphasis on sustainability, and the network has blown past simply being carbon neutral, reaching carbon negativity last year.